academe/SagePay-Integration/README.md

 // Send the request.
 // This will normally need to be wrapped in an exception handler.
 $response = $client->send($request);

+// The $session_key_response is not needed from this point.
+It was just needed to
+// fetch the card identifier token.

 // Collecting the response body.
 // This can be intialised using any array that contains element `cardIdentifier` at a minimum.